 Get the Look:

-And then when I was finished, I took some Bumble and Bumble Brilliantine ($24) in my hands and rubbed that in and really shook the hair out and kind of roughed it up in my hands to keep the texture natural.
+And then when I was finished, I took some Bumble and Bumble Brilliantine ($25) in my hands and rubbed that in and really shook the hair out and kind of roughed it up in my hands to keep the texture natural.
 She said she likes a center part, but I don’t like doing too strong of a parting, so I took the end of a brush and did the parting so that way there wasn’t a hard line—a little bit softer, a little more lived-in.
-We could have done a change [of hairstyles], but we didn’t think changing it each time would be necessary.
+We could have done a change [of hairstyles], but we didn’t think it necessary to change it each time.

 Get the Look: